hala3k/compartment-users-app/replit.md

   - `GET /*`: Serves Angular app (catch-all for client-side routing)

 ### User Interface
 The interface contains compartment dropdown that loads on component init, and users multi-select that only appears and loads after a compartment is selected.
 Users can select multiple users via checkboxes.
+The form displays current selections in real-time without requiring a submit action.

 ## Key Features
 1. Dependent form fields with reactive forms